From the Field

 BACK TO QUESTIONS

-How can I help people in Mali?
+How can I help people impacted by the crisis in Mali?

-Sponsor a child: Help World Vision continue to provide life-saving assistance to children and communities in Mali.
+• Sponsor a child: Help World Vision continue to provide lifesaving assistance to children and communities in Mali.

 BACK TO QUESTIONS